ropensci/roweb3/content/blog/2022-02-04-a-blend-of-package-build-failures/index.md

 Your code could also automatically install any dependency on pkgdown or CI, cf [this example](https://github.com/ropensci/rdataretriever/pull/296/files).

 ## Non buildable vignettes

+Now, if your vignette e.g. needs credentials, those will not be available on R-universe.
+Therefore, you need to resort to [pre-computing your vignette or article](/blog/2019/12/08/precompute-vignettes/).

 ## Unbalanced chunk delimiters in vignettes